onap/vnfrqts-requirements/docs/Chapter5.rst

 resource\_registry in the environment file is not supported and must not be used.

-A nested heat yaml file must have a unique file names within the scope of the VNF
+R-89868 The VNF Heat **MUST** have unique file names within the scope of the VNF for a nested heat yaml file.

-ONAP does not support a directory hierarchy for nested templates.
-All templates must be in a single, flat directory (per VNF)
+R-52530 The VNF Heat **MUST NOT** use a directory hierarchy for nested templates.
+All templates must be in a single, flat directory (per VNF).

 A nested heat template may be used by any module within a given VNF.